zinefer/lets-encrypt-azure/Supported resources.md

 Alternatively you can use a regular container and make it publicly accessible (the URL would then be `https://<storageName>.blob.core.windows.net/<containerName>/.well-known/acme-challenge/{R:1}`), but I recommend the use of `$web` as it is very clear that its content can be accessed by anyone via the internet).

-If you opt for the (recommended) MSI based storage access (see [sample.json](./LetsEncrypt.Func/sample.json) for the alternatives), then the function MSI must also be `Storage Blob Data Contributor` on every storage container used by the Azure CDN (defaults to `$web` container).
+If you opt for the (recommended) MSI based storage access (see [sample.json](./LetsEncrypt.Func/sample.json) for the alternatives), then the function MSI must also be `Storage Blob Data Contributor` on the used storage container.

 Once the redirection is enabled, any requests to your webapp hitting the `.well-known/acme-challenge/*` path should be redirected to storage.